adedner/dune-fempy/doc/sphinx/usage.rst

 Setting up a mathematical model using UFL
 ###############################################

-In Dune-fempy, the **model** refers to the part of the problem that contains the weak form of the PDE and its boundary conditions.
+In Dune-Fempy, the **model** refers to the part of the problem that contains the weak form of the PDE and its boundary conditions.
 UFL is used to express the PDE, and from this we can generate a Dune model file.
 The module generation is done in the file python/dune/models/elliptic.hh.

 Let us consider an example of UFL used to represent the Laplace equation in 2D. i.e. we consider the following PDE in weak form